webbdm/Verse-of-the-Day/README.md

 10 Finally, be strong in the Lord and in his mighty power.
 11 Put on the full armor of God, so that you can take your stand against the devil’s schemes.

 This project provides daily scripture to all of those who need to hear it.
-Daily verses can be selcted in any amount, and any scripture that is calling you to a deeper look today can be saved to the "My Favorites" page
+Daily verses can be selected in any amount, and any scripture that is calling you to a deeper look today can be saved to the "My Favorites" page

 ## Important Credentials & Files Required:
 Copy appsettings.json.example as appsettings.json in the same folder